CLOSER-Cohorts/discovery-customisations/home-page/search.md

 **Refine your results**

-You can restrict your results by:
+You can filter your results by:
 - Item type (dataset, questionnaire, variable, question)
 - Study (one or more studies)
 - Life Stage (one or more life stages)